anotherchu/secure-boot-guide/README.md

 where sdX is the device and Y is the partition number for the ESP

-3. Sign the kernel with the same keys
+Sign the kernel with the same keys:

 ```console
 sbsign --key /etc/refind.d/keys/refind_local.key --cert /etc/refind.d/keys/refind_local.crt --output /boot/vmlinuz-linux-zen /boot/vmlinuz-linux-zen
 ```

+You should replace `vmlinuz-linux-zen` with your kernel image.

-4. Enroll the key in MOK Manager the next time you boot.
+Then, enroll the key in MOK Manager the next time you boot.
 It can be found in *ESP*/EFI/BOOT/refind/keys/refind_local.cer

 ## Automatically sign the kernel when it updates